st235/HSE.2DImageProcessing.Week7/README.md

 - Keeps tracking longer even when face is turned almost sideways

 Cons:
-- Slow: still may be tolerable for runtime but works slower than `KCF` and `MIL`
+- Slow: still may be tolerated for runtime usages but works slower than `KCF` and `MIL`
 - May track an object even if the object left the frame

 | Scene 1                                         | Scene 2                                          |